Change a Bike Tire

 Hello and welcome to VisiHow.
 In this video, I'm going to show you how to change your tire on a mountain, road or touring bike.
 The tire I have currently is very old and very worn, so I need to change it.

-- 18And there you go; all that's left is to pump the tire!This has been a video on how to change your touring, mountain or road bike tire.
+- 18This has been a video on how to change your touring, mountain or road bike tire.
 If you have any questions or suggestions, then please leave them in the comment section below.
 You've been watching VisiHow.
-Goodbye!Advertisement
+Goodbye!And there you go; all that's left is to pump the tire!Advertisement

 Video: Change a Bike Tire